deepsquare-io/ClusterFactory/web/docs/getting-started/04-core-apps-deployment.md

 We will deploy:

-- A new CoreDNS configuration
+- CoreDNS, the internal DNS for Kubernetes
 - Sealed Secrets, secret management optimized for GitOps
 - Cert-manager issuers, to generate your SSL certificates and enable, for free, TLS configuration.
 - Argo CD, to enable GitOps.